Thanks for the Memories

-Nobody wanted the job of clearing the house, but if we all do it together, perhaps it would not hurt so much, or present such a daunting task.
-I have 3 siblings to help me and we’re tackling it once a week, spending the whole day there.
-It will get to a point where it no longer looks like their home, and once the house is sold, that’s the end of an era.
+Nobody wanted the job of clearing the house, but if we tackled it together, perhaps it wouldn’t hurt as much, or present such a daunting task.
+I have siblings to help me and we’re tackling it once a week, spending the whole day there.
+It will get to a point where it no longer looks like his home.
+Once the house is sold, that’s the end of an era.

 Items of value which can be auctioned or sold